 Do sole traders get BPR?

-Since 6 April 1996, sole proprietors who are transferring their business as a whole to another are eligible for 100% BPR.
+Since 6 April 1996, sole proprietors who are transferring their business to another are eligible for 100% BPR.
 However, if sole proprietors transfer real estate, buildings, or equipment utilised principally for commercial activities, they are not eligible for any BPR.

 Business relief qualifying investments?